ethankennerly/as2cs/README.md

  * Nested function definitions.
  * Complex conditional expressions on shift operators, bitwise operators.
  * ActionScript 3 convention of no return type in constructor.
+ * Declare multiple variables in a statement.
  * Variable return type declaration in ActionScript '\*'
+ * ActionScript only allows literal keyword, string, number default in signature.
  * Reformat and reorder may insert some optional grammar, such as class base.
  * Reorder with nested.
 Otherwise the expanded form is needed, since the raw grammar text is parsed.
   This creates redundancy.
 Example: